Graphic of a man thinking about pipeline generation

 Why is it so hard to keep your sales pipeline full?

 Since the buying process is not linear, this poses some real challenges for keeping your sales pipeline full and healthy.
-Here are some of the most common reasons your pipeline generation strategy might not be bringing in as many leads as you’d like.
+Here are the most common reasons your pipeline generation strategy isn't filling up.

 1. Unpredictable changes in the buying process